DOL-003/dol-003-web/app/views/compendium/content/sticks/thumbsticks.md

 The primary thumbstick on the left side of the controller is a medium to light gray ABS plastic with a circle-textured rubber cap.
 The C-stick is yellow ABS plastic with a rubber cap imprinted with the letter "C".

+## Common issues

+The most common issue with thumbsticks is wear.
+Over time, the ridges on the rubber cap typically wear away due to friction, and sometimes even tear or completely come off with excessive use.
+It is possible, though somewhat difficult, to replace the rubber cap, but usually the entire stick is replaced.

 ## Replacements

 There is no consistent source for standalone OEM sticks, new or used, except for other GCCs.
 Resin sticks are a popular alternative, especially because they can be made in practically any color, with or without OEM-like rubber caps.